 Public health problems are rarely completely eliminated with one intervention-there are few magic bullets in this field.
 Therefore, it is important to evaluate whether an intervention or combination of interventions has been successful in reducing the problem.
-It is also critical to measure how much of the problem has been eliminated by the intervention(s) and what is the nature of the problem that remains.
+It is also critical to measure how much of the problem has been eliminated by the intervention(s).